DTADMI/spring-tiny-link-generator/README.md

 ### Testing issue

 We decided not to do TDD on this application, as it might have taken more time than that allocated.
 Hence, the tests also went into the "maybe later" list.

+### Deployment

+We decided not to deploy this application, as to have the best performance, it would require a kubernetes cluster or something similar, and that would be more costly than the budget for this application.

 ### Example of requests